Relay in BMS Systems – Your Easy Guide in 2026

 Let’s see how we can make wiring for this Relay.

-On each terminal number, you can see two numbers are mentioned.
+On each terminal number, you can see two numbers mentioned.

-One number is per the IEC standard, and the other is per NEMA.
+One number is per the IEC standard, and the other is per the NEMA standard.

 So you can see here IEC and NEMA.